exakat/exakat-docs/Reference/Reports.rst

 TypeSuggestion is a HTML report format.

-TypeSuggestion depends on the following theme : TypeChecks.
+TypeSuggestion depends on the following rule : TypeChecks.

 .. _report-uml: